gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Manage_Message_Q.md

 ## Managing message queue {#ManageMessageQ}

 Sending and receiving messages to and from CIC occurs in a consecutive way.
-Directive messages returned from CIC may have the following characteristics.
+Directive messages returned from CIC have the following characteristics.
-* CIC may return multiple directive messages and messages for additional information at one time.
+* CIC can return multiple directive messages and messages for additional information at one time.
-* CIC may return directive messages not only through a downchannel but also through a response message to an event message.
+* CIC can return directive messages not only through a downchannel but also through a response message to an event message.
-* Directive messages may have different dialog IDs.
+* Directive messages can have different dialog IDs.
-* CIC may not return directive messages in a sequential order.
+* CIC does not return directive messages in a sequential order.

 Because of these characteristics, you must use a queue-based data structure to put in and take out response messages and downchannel messages in a sequential order.
 We call this data structure a "message queue."